 Poor posture is a major contributor to upper back pain, often stemming from weak muscles in your back and shoulders.
 When these muscles aren’t strong enough to support you properly, you start to slouch, putting extra strain on your spine.
 Incorporating strengthening exercises that target your upper back, like rows and reverse flys, can make a huge difference.
 Building strength helps you maintain better posture naturally, without having to constantly think about it.
 This proactive approach not only eases current discomfort but also helps prevent future aches and pains by creating a stronger, more resilient back.

-Using Heat and Cold Therapy
+When to Use Heat vs. Cold Therapy

 Heat and cold therapy are classic, effective methods for managing pain, and each has a specific job.
 If your muscles feel tight, stiff, and sore, applying heat can be incredibly helpful.
 Heat therapy relaxes tissues and increases blood flow to the area, which helps soothe general achiness.
 On the other hand, if you’re dealing with a new injury or notice swelling, cold therapy is your friend.
 A cold pack can help reduce inflammation and provides a numbing effect for sharper pain.
 A good rule of thumb is to use heat for muscle soreness and stiffness, and cold for acute injuries.